Tet Offensive attack on Tan Son Nhut Air Base: Counter-attack

 Otis ordered his gunships to make north–south firing runs on the village, with two being severely damaged by anti-aircraft fire and having to make emergency landings in the base.
 When the 1st Platoon of Troop C approached the area at 07:30, Otis ordered them to deploy east along a side road and into a gate where they would support the Security Police and ARVN fighting inside the base.
 The VC/PAVN inside the 051 Bunker were continuing to fire on the Security Police and ARVN; with the arrival of the 1st Platoon it was decided to neutralise it.
 An M48 fired its 90mm main gun on the bunker until it was disabled by RPG fire; the crew evacuated except for Specialist 4 Robert Crowell who remained in the tank and fired a further 18 rounds until he was killed.

 Troop B arrived at the scene at 08:00, having driven the 39 km from Trảng Bàng in one hour, avoiding or driving through several VC roadblocks.
 At Củ Chi, they had joined up with Battery C, 6th Battalion, 77th Artillery equipped with towed 105 mm howitzers.
 Otis ordered them to head west from Highway 1 after passing the Vinatexco Mill and they deployed along a northeast–southwest axis against the VC-held village.
 The headquarters platoon was to engage the Vinatexco Mill while the other two platoons attacked south through the village, the artillery and helicopter gunships would prevent any escape to the south or southwest.
 The subsequent assault was described as a "turkey shoot" as any fleeing VC/PAVN had to run a gauntlet of fire.
 However, many VC stayed to fight, putting up a steady stream of RPG and AK-47 fire and were systematically killed in their fighting positions.
 Otis was shot down three times while overseeing the battle.

-Late that morning, RVNAF A-1 Skyraiders and USAF F-100 Super Sabres began airstrikes on the Vinatexco Mill dropping napalm and 500 lb bombs on the VC/PAVN headquarters.
+Late that morning, VNAF A-1 Skyraiders and USAF F-100 Super Sabres began airstrikes on the Vinatexco Mill dropping napalm and 500 lb bombs on the VC/PAVN headquarters.

 At midday, the VC still holding out inside the 051 Bunker released the surviving wounded security policeman, but did not surrender themselves; they were soon killed or wounded by grenades thrown inside.
 At 12:19, the four surviving VC surrendered, ending the battle inside the west perimeter.

 By 13:00, the 1st Battalion, 18th Infantry Regiment had been landed by CH-47s from Dĩ An Base Camp and leaving one company to defend the MACV Compound east of the base, they moved southeast from the air base to clear out VC/PAVN in the urban areas south of the base.
 They fought small groups of VC until dusk when the VC disengaged.
 The fighting in the village continued until 16:30 and at dusk the 3/4th Cavalry withdrew into the base perimeter.
 The U.S. forces shot all the VC/PAVN bodies to ensure they were dead, but the following morning two VC emerged from the bodies to surrender.